Full Spectrum Tomography

 Full-spectrum tomography (FST) employs diverse observations spanning a broad period band (~1 - 3200s) to constrain physical properties – seismic velocity, anisotropy, density, attenuation and topography of discontinuities - in variable spatial resolution.
 Joint inversions account for different depth sensitivities to physical parameters and also reduce inter-parameter tradeoffs.

-Models describing the bulk physical properties (1D) and lateral heterogeneity (3D) have been constructed using this technique.
-These results shed new light on the current state and dynamical evolution of our planet.
+Physical models describing the bulk Earth properties (1D) and lateral heterogeneity (3D) have been constructed using the FST technique.
+These results shed new light on the current state of the Earth and its dynamic evolution.